sousou15/Backdoor/README.md

 Argos: Captura la actividad de la pantalla objetivo, proporcionando un archivo visual.
 Servidor.
 Puerto: 3030

 # Backdoor EN
 "To expose it to the internet, redirect with TCP not with HTTP.
 Example: ngrok tcp 8080.
+We are working with sockets.

 The folders "build" and "dist" are for creating an executable of our Python script.